Peter is an inflatable hot tub enthusiast, reviewing and testing hot tubs since 2014.

 To understand how both saunas and hot tubs work in relieving sore muscles, it’s good to have some knowledge of what heat does to your muscles.
 Heat treatment promotes blood flow and relaxes your muscles.
 After a workout or other strenuous activities, your muscles tear up so they need to be repaired.
 Blood circulation is also affected.
 After straining your muscles, you need to get the blood in them flowing again.

-Heat helps dilate your blood vessels and it will relax sore and tightened muscles.
+The heat helps dilate your blood vessels and it will relax sore and tightened muscles.
 Improving your blood circulation eliminates the buildup of lactic acid waste in your body which could also cause pain.
 Furthermore, it has a calming effect which is good for your overall wellbeing.

 Heat therapy may also be useful for certain ailments like osteoarthritis and certain sprains and injuries.
 It also relieves spasms as well as neck and back pains.